gostaticanalysis/nilerr/README.md

 }
 ```

-`nilerr` ignores a code which has a miss with ignore comment.
+`nilerr` ignores code which has a miss with ignore comment.

 ```go
 func f() error {